 European fan palms appreciate regular fertilizing throughout the growing season.
 Use a slow-release fertilizer meant for palms from spring to fall, following label instructions.

-There are some varieties of European fan palms, including:
+There are a few varieties of European fan palms, including:

-- Chamaerops humilis ‘Vulcano’: This cultivar is more compact than the main species plant, and it’s known for its lack of spines.
+- Chamaerops humilis ‘Vulcano’: This cultivar is more compact than the main species, and it’s known for its lack of spines.

-- Chamaerops humilis var. argentea: Also known as the Atlas mountain plant, this palm features silvery-green leaves.
+- Chamaerops humilis var. argentea: Also known as the Atlas mountain palm, this variety has silvery-green leaves.

 - Chamaerops humilis ‘Stella’: This cultivar also is known for its silvery foliage.

 When growing this palm in a container, choose a pot that is slightly larger than its root ball.
-The pot should have ample drainage holes.
-Use a potting mix made for palms, which should be well-draining.
-You'll likely have to repot every two to three years as your palm grows.
+The pot should have large drainage holes.
+Use a fast-draining potting mix, often sold as cactus, palm, and citrus potting mix.
+European fan palm is a slow grower so you only have to replant it when the roots fill the container and grow out of the drainage holes, every two to three years.
 Upgrade to a slightly larger container, and use fresh potting mix.